microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 This would seemingly SUPER conflict with PowerShell's own handler.
 Probably not something someone should enable for PowerShell 7 profiles if they're using that feature.

 ### Rejected ideas

 These are musings from earlier versions of the spec.
 * **Asynchronous prompting**: This was rejected because it was so fundamentally different from the rest of the UX of the Suggestions UI, it didn't make sense to try and also do that behavior.

-  Furthermore, async sources wouldn't work with sync ones, at all.
-E.g. if you did `source: ["tasks", "myAsyncSource"]`.
-It doesn't make sense to start with a list of `tasks`, then type, find no tasks, but then oh! the UI fills in some other suggestions too.
-That's weird.
 * ...

 #### REJECTED: Asynchronous prompting